kaushik-kundu/analytics-ai/aidp-lakehouse/process-refine/process-refine.md

 </copy>
 ```

-You should see the following results if the code runs correctly.
+You should see the following similar results if the code runs correctly.
+The output might slightly vary, based on the LLM Model used.

 ![AIDP Notebook](./images/aidp-notebook27.png)

-**NOTE** AIDP as of writing (Dec 2025) supports cohere and grok models.
+**NOTE** AIDP as of writing (Dec 2025) supports cohere and grok models, and it's region specific.

+For example:
+ - Use "**cohere.command-latest**" LLM Model when the AIDP Instance is in "**US Midwest (Chicago)**" region.
+ - Use "**xai.grok-4**" LLM Model when the AIDP Instance is in "**US East (Ashburn)**" or "**US West (Phoenix)**" regions.

 Dragging and dropping the other sample models from the catalog can result in 'model not found' errors.
 A temporary workaround can be to remove the '**default.oci\_ai\_models**' prefix from the model path.
 This should be fixed in the near future.

 ---